A plate of fried food on top of a table.

 Instructions

-• For the brine: mix all the ingredients together except the rabbit, in a large bowl.
+• For the brine: Mix all the ingredients together in a large bow.
 Cut the rabbit into pieces and add to the wet mixture.
-Cover and place in the the icebox for 12 to 24 hours.
+Cover and place in the icebox 12 to 24 hours.

-• In a large bowl, combine the flour, cornstarch, baking powder, Original seasoning, pepper, garlic powder, smoked paprika mustard, celery salt and oregano.
+• In a large bowl, combine the Original seasoning, pepper, garlic powder, smoked paprika, mustard, celery salt and oregano.

 • In a separate bowl, combine the flour, cornstarch and baking powder.